MinJieLiu/react-validate-framework/README.md

 | addSchemas | function | | false | Add one or more validation rules |
 | removeSchemas | function | | true | Delete one or more validation rules |

-You can either pass in `values` as an argument, or call the `initValues` method when the form is initialized.
+You can either pass in `values` as an argument, or call the `init` method when the form is initialized.

 You can invoke the `changeValues` method to simulate a form change event.